jbarratt/serialized.net/_posts/2005-04-06-you-can-learn-from-my-mistakes-peanut-meatballs.markdown

 wordpress_url: http://wp.serialized.net/?p=59
 ---
-<p>You may have surmised from reading this site that I'm typically a recipes-only kind of cook.
-I do tend, at this stage in my development, to lean toward recipes, but more and more (especially if I'm just making something for myself) I like to 'freestyle' with what I have in the cupboard.</p>
+You may have surmised from reading this site that I'm typically a recipes-only kind of cook.
+I do tend, at this stage in my development, to lean toward recipes, but more and more (especially if I'm just making something for myself) I like to 'freestyle' with what I have in the cupboard.

-<p>Last night I made a pad thai'ish dish with scrounged ingredients.
+Last night I made a pad thai'ish dish with scrounged ingredients.
 I had no meat other than some leftover frozen ground beef, so I thought "instead of making hamburger helper pad thai, what about putting little thai-inspired meatballs in the dish?"
 So all went well except for one small thing.
 Typically meatballs have some kind of binder -- breadcrumbs, eggs, etc. I added some of the standards, but thought for that thai kick -- crushed peanuts would make a good add-in.
-Maybe -- but only if you crushed them a lot more than I did.</p>
+Maybe -- but only if you crushed them a lot more than I did.

-<p>Though the taste was fine, the "mouth feel" was uncannily like finding 3 or 4 fingernail clippings inside each little ball.
+Though the taste was fine, the "mouth feel" was uncannily like finding 3 or 4 fingernail clippings inside each little ball.
 Eeeeeeeew.
-Consider yourselves warned, my work here is done.</p>
+Consider yourselves warned, my work here is done.